onflow/flow/flips/20220908-publish-claim-capability.md

 of the value) calls `unpublish` with the same `name` that the value was originally stored with.
 If a value with that `name` is present in the account's publishing dictionary, and the provided type argument to `unpublish` is a supertype of that value's runtime type, then the function will return that value and remove it from the dictionary.
 Otherwise, the function returns `nil`.
+The type comparison is a force-cast like `load` and `claim`, so if the types do not match the program will fail.

 ### Alternatives Considered

-* The largest point of considering is whether or not `publish` and `claim` should be generalized to work with all values (as in the current proposal), or whether they should be limited to only publishing/claiming capabilities.
-While the generalized versions are strictly more powerful, if we want to encourage users to use capabilities to objects rather than directly sending them back and forth, we may not want to have such powerful alternatives available.
+* The original proposal for this flip generalized `publish` and `claim` to work with resources, as well as Capabilities.
+While the generalized version was strictly more powerful, we felt that it was too likely to encourage users to write code in the `msg.sender` pattern instead of using it for the capability bootstrapping usecase.

 ### Best Practices